 Set up your tripod, making sure all the legs are locked in place.
 Fix your camera to the tripod, and attach a lens.
 Fully open up the aperture on the lens.
 Screw in your cable release to the shutter.

 Large format photography is all about detail and resolution.
 Make sure that you have a stable tripod to shoot with.
-Nothing is more frustrating than having sharpness-robbing vibration ruin your shots.
+Nothing is more frustrating than sharpness-robbing vibration ruining your shots.

 Step 2.
 Level your Camera